 Ethical Wildlife Tourism in Hawaii

-A discussion on wildlife tourism in Hawaii with focus on the treatment of dolphins, turtles and manta rays.
+A discussion on wildlife tourism in Hawaii with a focus on the treatment of dolphins, turtles and manta rays.

 This post may contain affiliate links, which means we might earn a small commission on anything purchased through these links at no extra cost to you.
-Learn more on our Disclaimer page.
+Learn more on our disclaimer page.

 In 2018, we visited Hawaii’s Big Island.
 While our trip to Hawaii was a dream, there were some aspects that encouraged us to think a little more deeply about our actions and responsibility as tourists.
 Hawaii has a lot of rules in place to protect the land, people and animals but we unfortunately still witnessed instances where tourists put their experiences above the welfare of the local wildlife.
 This sparked a discourse between us about ethical tourism, particularly in relation to 3 animals: dolphins, sea turtles and manta rays.
 We’d like to share those thought with you, in the hopes of broadening the discussion on ethical wildlife tourism in Hawaii.